Logo Voyage

 • Football: Ross County FC play soccer in the Premiership, Scotland's top tier.
 Their home ground is Victoria Park (capacity 6500) just east of the railway station.

-• Shinty: Beauly play in Mowi National Division, the second tier, with their home ground at Braeview Park in Beauly.
-Lovat play in the Premiership, the top tier, further south at Kiltarlity.
+• Shinty: Beauly were promoted in 2024 and play in Mowi Premiership, the top tier, with their home ground at Braeview Park in Beauly.
+Lovat also play in the Premiership, further south at Kiltarlity.
 The playing season is April-Oct.

 • Dingwall Leisure Centre has a gym, pool and fitness classes.
 It's north on Tulloch Ave, open M-F 7AM-9PM, Sa Su 8AM-6PM.